rgangu/rgangu/README.md

 # Hi, I'm Rohit 👋
 -------------------
-I am a machine learning research engineer at PlantVillage, and the ML/AI Lead Engineer for Partsimony.
+I am a machine learning research engineer at [PlantVillage](plantvillage.psu.edu) , and the ML/AI Lead Engineer for Partsimony.

 Feel free to check out my repos - from projects I've done at hackathons, to experiments.